Thursday, October 03, 2024

-The name jack fish includes numerous species around the world but the type most commonly spotted in the waters around Taiwan is the Greater Amberjack.
+The name jack fish includes numerous species around the world but the type most commonly spotted by scuba divers in the waters around Taiwan is the Greater Amberjack.
 The Greater Amberjack averages from 7 to 15 kg but fishermen have caught some as large as 70 kg.
 They are commonly found between 20 and 70 meters deep in rocky areas or near wrecks and other underwater structures but also venture closer to shore to hunt.

 Amberjacks are predators so they are built for speed, which is apparent from their shape.
 Their size and strength also makes them a prized gamefish for anglers since they put up a big fight and are challenging to reel in.
 Unfortunately, because of their fleshy meat, they are also a popular fish for sushi and are commonly found in restaurants worldwide.